About the Martin Heiner Family Organization

 To periodically meet together to strengthen our family bond and share progress on our research.

-Our next reunion will be held on Memorial Day Monday May 25, 2020.
+Our next reunion date has not been set.
 Detail will be posted once finalized!

 Our Research Goals

 Find out what happened to Martin & Adelgunda's siblings and half-siblings and their descendants